SamDeka28/lane-js/readme.md

 =================================
 The syntax for route in Lane is :

-routeObject.<httpVerb>(path : String | Array, { request : requestObject , response : response object} , routehandler)
+routeObject.httpVerb(path : String | Array, { request : requestObject , response : response object} , routehandler)

 Creating the route handler
 ==========================